Crowdsourced Testing Guide with Best Crowd Testing Companies

 • Company’s global outstretch, experience in skill delivery, security and minimum functionality

-• Mid-scale CT companies can offer only small projects like mobile applications, website testing whereas large scale companies can offer to test of enterprise applications and provide testing services along with multiple big and small projects.
+• Mid-scale CT companies can offer only small projects like mobile applications, website testing whereas large scale companies can offer to test enterprise applications and provide testing services along with multiple big and small projects.

-• It is important that a crowdsourced testing platform companies are financially stable as this will increase the number of long-term projects without the concern factor, service, which can be hampered due to financial instability.
+• It is important that crowdsourced testing platform companies are financially stable as this will increase the number of long-term projects without the concern factor, service, which can be hampered due to financial instability.

 • Terms and Conditions, Price structure, Security, Confidentiality, Safety, Quality, capabilities, Delivery methodologies, Compensation structure, Risk management are the few major points that should be definitely analyzed before choosing CT company.

-Below is a list of a few good companies:
+Given below is a list of a few good companies:

 #1) Digivante